 It is important to know that we strive for the best result for you and your beloved dog.
-We work closely with excellent Dog behaviourists who can provide expert reports and give evidence if necessary and can mean the difference between your dog being destroyed or not.
+We work closely with excellent dog behaviourists who can provide expert reports and give evidence if necessary.
+This can mean the difference between your dog being destroyed or not.

-From the 6th April 2016 all dogs in England must be microchipped.
+From the 6th April 2016, all dogs in England must be microchipped.
 If your dog is not then you will be committing an offence which is punishable by a fine of up to £500.
-Once microchipped you are also responsible for keeping the details up to date should you give address.
-Your dog should also wear a collar and with the owners name and address engraved or written on it when it is in a public place unless your dog is exempt.
+Once microchipped you are also responsible for keeping the details up to date should your address change.
+Your dog should also wear a collar with the owners name and address engraved or written on it when it is in a public place unless your dog is exempt.

 Dog Dangerously out of control

 It is a criminal offence for the owner and/or the person in charge of a dog to allow a dog to be dangerously out of control.
 Dangerously out of control can be where a dog has injured a person or another dog or that a person has grounds for reasonable apprehension that it may do so.
 Your dog chasing, barking or jumping up at a person or child could lead to a complaint being made to police.

 There are circumstances where the police can seize your dog.
 Should you be prosecuted for an offence under this section of the Dangerous Dogs Act, there is a presumption that your dog will be destroyed unless the court can be persuaded that it is not a danger to the public.
 We at Levy & Co regularly defend dog owners who have found themselves in such a situation and have a high success rate in persuading courts not to impose orders to destroy your dogs.